 The Irish Writing Program in Dublin is a six-week creative writing summer program directed by an on-site UI affiliate.
 Students take writing workshops and an interdisciplinary Irish Literature & Culture course.
 The program offers six semester hours of resident credit.
 Several local tours are included in the program fee.

 This program is offered for a semester or for the academic year.
 Participants enroll in 5 courses per semester—some at the CIEE Study Center in Seville (for program participants only), and some at local universities.
-All courses are taught in Spanish.
-Depending on your language capabilities, either a Spanish history or an advanced Spanish language course is required.
 The other courses are electives within the Communications, New Media, & Journalism program.
-Students enrolled in the yearlong program have the option to complete a for-credit internship in the spring—offered in the areas of audiovisual communication, new media, visual art, media management, journalism, radio, and TV broadcasting.
-Several field trips are included in the program fee.
-Participants earn 15 semester hours of resident credit per semester.
+Students enrolled in the year-long program have the option to complete a for-credit internship in the spring—offered in the areas of audiovisual communication, new media, visual art, media management, journalism, radio, and TV broadcasting.

 CIEE Prague: Communications, New Media, & Journalism